httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 data", "representation metadata", and "content" in this document are to be interpreted as described in {{!HTTP=RFC9110}}.

+This document uses the line folding strategies described in {{!FOLDING=RFC8792}}.

+The term "digest" is to be interpreted as described in {{DIGEST-FIELDS}}.

 # The Unencoded-Digest Field {#unencoded-digest}